dlaydon/DengVaxSurvival/README.md

 Default output strings are created in the C++ function `StructureDefs.h::Housekeeping_Struct::CreateOutputString`, and in the R function `DirectoriesEtc.R::ChooseOutputString`

+:warning: All parameter files provided have a relatively small number of MCMC iterations ( 11,000 with 1,000 iteration burn-in) for ease of use.
+Our real estimates use 1,100,000 iterations with a burn-in period of 100,000 iterations.

 ## Output

 All model outputs are `.txt` files.
 If run locally, model output (e.g. parameter chains, survival tables, attack rates, estimated